 The Company offers participation in the Executive Deferred Compensation Plan ("EDCP") to designated leadership-level employees, including the Named Executive Officers, who meet a minimum compensation threshold.
-Under this Plan, a participant may defer up to 100% of base salary in excess of \$50,000, up to 100% of an annual performance-based bonus and up to 100% of any vested performance share units, less applicable payroll taxes.
+Under this Plan, a participant may defer up to 80% of base salary, up to 100% of an annual performance-based bonus and up to 100% of any vested performance share units, less applicable payroll taxes.

-Deferral elections generally are irrevocable and are made in compliance with Section 409A of the Internal Revenue Code.
-If a participant's EDCP deferrals cause a reduction in the Company's 401(k) match or Profit Sharing contribution, the Company may deposit a make-up contribution into the participant's EDCP account.
-No other Company contributions or matches are made for the Named Executive Officers.
-The participating Named Executive Officers did not receive make-up contributions in the fiscal year ended January 31, 2015 because the Company's contributions to their 401(k) Plan & Profit Sharing were not reduced due to any deferrals into the EDCP.
+Deferral elections generally are irrevocable and are made in compliance with Section 409A of the IRC.
+If a participant's EDCP deferrals cause a reduction in the Company's 401(k) match contribution, the Company may deposit a make-up contribution into the participant's EDCP account.
+Michael Koppel and Christine Deputy participate in the EDCP and neither received a makeup contribution in the fiscal year ended January 30, 2016.
+The Company's contribution to Michael Koppel's 401(k) Plan account was not reduced due to any deferrals into the EDCP and Christine Deputy was not eligible for a Company contribution to the 401(k) Plan in 2015.

-Plan participants may direct their cash deferrals to any of 19 deemed investment alternatives, priced and valued similar to retail mutual funds, and may change their investment allocations among these investment alternatives daily.
-In addition, plan participants are offered a fixed rate option of 5%, which is not subsidized by the Company, but rather is a rate based on guaranteed contractual returns from a third-party insurance company provider.
+Plan participants may direct their cash deferrals to deemed investment alternatives, priced and valued similar to retail mutual funds.
+As of the end of the fiscal year, the Company offered 21 deemed investment alternatives.
+In addition, plan participants are offered a fixed rate option, which was 5% for calendar year 2015 and is 4.85% for calendar year 2016, which is not subsidized by the Company but rather is a rate based on guaranteed contractual returns from a third-party insurance company provider.
+With the exception of the fixed rate fund, participants may change their investment allocations among these investment alternatives daily.
 Gains and losses for cash deferrals are credited to participant accounts daily, based on their investment elections.
 The deemed investment alternatives for cash do not include Common Stock.
 Vested performance share units that are deferred into the EDCP remain as stock units until distribution.

-Fiscal Year 2014 Nonqualified Deferred Compensation Table
+Fiscal Year 2015 Nonqualified Deferred Compensation Table

-The following table discloses information on nonqualified deferred compensation for the Named Executive Officers under the Company's EDCP for the fiscal year ended January 31, 2015.
+The following table discloses information on nonqualified deferred compensation for the Named Executive Officers under the Company's EDCP for the fiscal year ended January 30, 2016.
 The Company's SERP is also a nonqualified plan.
-Information regarding benefits payable to Named Executive Officers under the SERP is provided on pages 50 and 51.
+Information regarding benefits payable to Named Executive Officers under the SERP is provided on pages 48 and 49.

 Name Executive Contributions in Last Fiscal Year (\$)(a) Registrant Contributions in Last Fiscal Year (\$) Aggregate Earnings in Last Fiscal Year (\$)(b) Aggregate Withdrawals / Distributions (\$) Aggregate Balance at Last Fiscal Year-End (\$)(c)

-Blake W. Nordstrom -
+Blake W. Nordstrom

-Michael G. Koppel 617,395 3,474,091
+Michael G. Koppel (565,453) 2,908,638

 Peter E. Nordstrom

 Erik B. Nordstrom

-Kenneth J. Worzel 9,783 74,226 477,654
+Christine F. Deputy 769 1 770